 - Violation of California’s Consumers Legal Remedies Act

 - Breach of Implied Warranty Pursuant to Song-Beverly Consumer Warranty Act

 - Violation of California Business & Professionals Code 17200

 - Breach of Express Warranty

-- Breach of Express Warranty under the Magnuson-Moss Warranty Act
+- The breach of Express Warranty under the Magnuson-Moss Warranty Act

 - Breach of Implied Warranty under the Magnuson-Moss Warranty Act

-The lawsuit seeks relief in the form of:
+The lawsuit filed by the product liability law firm seeks relief in the form of: